ellipsesynergie/homestead-setup/README.md

 3. Run vagrant up
 4. Run vagrant provision
-5. With Homestead > version 8.0.0, you need dans change homestead.yaml mariaDB setup.
+5. With Homestead > version 8.0.0, you need to change homestead.yaml mariaDB setup.
 It is now like this format:

 ```bash